 USTA Comment 30.2: Is coaching permitted during a rest period?
 Yes.
 Coaching is permitted during a 3-minute or 10-minute rest period.
-However, coaching is not allowed in the following situations:
+However, with the exception of team events specified in other USTA regulations, coaching is not allowed in the following situations in any USTA sanctioned play:

 - A toilet/change of attire break;

 - A 2-minute set break;

+- Between points;

+- During a change of ends;

-- · A Medical timeout:
+- A Medical timeout;

 - Bleeding timeout;

 - A wheelchair repair timeout;

-- When a Quad wheelchair player is given additional time to re-strap their racket:
+- When a Quad wheelchair player is given additional time to re-strap their racket;

 - When players remain on court for a short stoppage of play such as during slight rain or repair of the net or net strap;

-- When a player leaves the court seeking the assistance of the Referee or
+- When a player leaves the court seeking the assistance of the Referee; or

-- When equipment or clothing is being adjusted.
+- · When equipment or clothing is being adjusted.